How to Choose an Experience Platform That Fits Your Architecture and Skills

 Proof of Concept

-As a final note, we strongly recommend that your organisation issues a proof of concept (PoC).
-Conducting a PoC is superior to all the marketing gimmicks and demos in the world.
-In a PoC, you get a working product in an effort to solve the special requirements of your organisation, and you can really get your hands dirty and try before you buy.
+In a PoC, you get a working product in an effort to solve the special requirements of your organization, and you can really get your hands dirty and try before you buy.

 Every vendor can perform a great demo, and thus it might not be the best way to learn about a given product.
-Issuing a PoC, however, enables you to learn as much as possible about the solution and how it can fulfil your requirements.
+Issuing a PoC, however, enables you to learn as much as possible about the solution and how it can fulfill your requirements.

 Team Mobile Phone